 That includes your immune system (your defence against illness or infection), having clear skin, healthy hair, high energy levels, and generally feeling healthy and comfortable.1

-However, there are various factors that can contribute to your bowels and your overall digestive system not working as well as it could.
+However, various factors can contribute to your bowels and your overall digestive system not working as well as it could.

-Well-functioning bowels vary from person to person.If, for most of your life, you have had a bowel movement once a day, that is your normal, and you will want to investigate if you suddenly start going once every three days.2
+If for most of your life, you have had a bowel movement once a day, that is your normal, and you will want to investigate if you suddenly start going once every three days.2

-Rather than focusing on frequency (though there are extremes that do indicate an issue), the key to recognising healthy bowels is that you are going to the toilet enough that you can empty your colon and not feel bloated or in pain.
+Rather than focusing on frequency (though there are extremes that indicate an issue), the key to recognising healthy bowels is that you are going to the toilet enough that you can empty your colon and not feel bloated or in pain.

-Some common ways an unhealthy gut or bowel can manifest itself include an upset stomach (gas, bloating, constipation, diarrhoea, heartburn), increased sugar cravings due to an imbalance in the amount of good bacteria in your gut, and unhealthy weight changes.
+Some common ways an unhealthy gut or bowel can manifest itself include an upset stomach (gas, bloating, constipation, diarrhoea, heartburn), increased sugar cravings due to an imbalance in the number of good bacteria in your gut, and unhealthy weight changes.

-An unhealthy gut can impair your ability to absorb all the nutrients you need, and make it hard for you to regulate blood sugar, as well as potentially causing issues with storing fat.
+An unhealthy gut can impair your ability to absorb all the nutrients you need and make it hard for you to regulate blood sugar, as well as potentially causing issues with storing fat.

-Beyond addressing the causes of these issues, by getting enough sleep or avoiding processed food, for example, there are some other measures you can take for good digestive health.
+Beyond addressing the causes of these issues, by getting enough sleep or avoiding processed food, for example, you can take some other measures for good digestive health.